 - Thomas hit on Melanie at the party.

-Yap.
-It’s exactly the same as anmachen… just from a different side.
+But yeah, this exactly the same as anmachen… just from a different side.
 While anmachen was about trying to light one’s passion, sich ranmachen is about getting closer, trying to move to first base.
 Ranmachen doesn’t sound very elegant though and it’s usually more of a turn off.

 And speaking of turning off… you can turn off your internet in a second because we’re done here and there’s nothing else on.
 Absolutely nothing.